wlonk/arcadia/appendix/fairies.rst

 .. todo::
-   These lists are taken from Vincent Baker's *Apocalypse World: Dark Age*, and should be updated.
+   These lists are taken from Vincent Baker's *Apocalypse World: Dark Age*, and should be redone.